stfmarkov/rest-assignment-1/README.md

 # rest-assignment-1

 POST requests to localhost:3000/hello should return:
-- If there is json object with "name" property - Personalised hello message
+- If there is a json object with "name" property - Personalized hello message
 - If there is no data - General hello message
 - If there is no JSON data - A none hello message and information about the problem